What Is a Staph Infection of the Skin?

 What’s the Treatment for a Staph Infection?

 Antibiotics are used to treat staph infections.
 But there's been a gradual change in how well these antibiotics work.
-While most staph infections used to be treatable with penicillin, that changed in the 1980s and stronger antibiotics are now used.
+While most staph infections used to be treatable with penicillin, stronger antibiotics are now used.